grscheller/scheller-linux-archive/pythagTriples/README.md

    Also seems to produce results where `gcd(a,b,c) > 1`<br>
    like `(8, 6, 10)` and `(40, 42, 58)`.

-   I used this result for a faster algorithm and will use<br>
+   I used this result for a faster algorithm and will use test/Spec.hs to<br>
-   test/Spec.hs to compare the results.
-So far the fast<br>
+   compare the results.
+So far the fast algorithm seems complete, but it<br>
-   algorithm seems complete, but it is not yet clear how far<br>
-   you have to take it out to ensure you catch all triples<br>
+   is not yet clear to me how far out you have to compute values to ensure<br>
-   for a given a.
-Also, if you sort the results of the fast<br>
+   you catch all triples for a given a.
+Also, if you sort the results of<br>
-   algorithm, is there a point that the cost of sorting is<br>
+   the fast algorithm, is there a point that the cost of sorting is so high<br>
-   so high that the ordered algorithm wins out?
+   that the ordered algorithm wins out?